skiano/adobe-ptsd/README.md

 ### Why

-Because Adobe’s IDE for making .jsx scripts makes me sad, and I would rather use more familiar tools and conventions.
+* Adobe’s IDE for making .jsx scripts makes me sad, and I would rather use more familiar tools and conventions.
+* I want to use and reuse bits of script without mysterious include comments

-On a more practical note, sometimes I want to make the script accept arguments on a command line or from another process (such as my build) and I'm not aware of an easy way to do that without something like this.
+* Sometimes I want to make the script accept arguments on a command line or from another process (such as my build) and I'm not aware of an easy way to do that without something like this.

 ### Drawbacks